KohaILS/koha-manual-zh-cn/source/installation.rst

   Numbers are the only valid input for all input fields in this form.

 1. **Item type creation message:** Indicates if the item type was created successfully
 2. *Library branch* dropdown box: This is the library (or libraries) you want to apply the circulation rule to.
-By default it is set to *All*, however you can select a singular library to apply the rule to from the dropdown box.
+By default it is set to *all*, however you can select a singular library to apply the rule to from the dropdown box.
 3. *Patron categories* dropdown box: This is the patron categories you want to apply the circulation rule to.
-As with *Library branch* it is set to *All* by default but more options are avaliable.
+As with *library branch* it is set to *all* by default but more options are avaliable.
 4. *Item type* dropdown box: This is the item types that you want the circulation rule to apply to.
-Again more options are avaliable than the default selected *All* option.
+Again more options are avaliable than the default selected *all* option.
 5. **Current checkouts allowed:** This is the number of items allowed from the selected library, for selected patron categories and of the selected item type.
 Set to 50 by default.
 6. **Loan period:** Number of days or hours that an item is allowed out for.
 Set to 14 by default.
-7. *Units* dropdown box: Set by default to *Days*, the unit selecting in this field is applied to the numerical values written into **Loan Period** and **Renewals Period**
+7. *Units* dropdown box: Set by default to *aays*, the unit selecting in this field is applied to the numerical values written into **loan period** and **renewals period**
-8. **Renewals Allowed:** Number of times a item can be renewed.
+8. **Renewals allowed:** Number of times a item can be renewed.
 Set to 10 by default.
-9. **Renewals Period:** Number of days or hours that a renewal lasts for.
+9. **Renewals period:** Number of days or hours that a renewal lasts for.
 Set to 14 by default.
 10. *On shelf holds allowed* dropdown box: If items can be held whilst they are on the shelf.
 11. **Path to create circulation rule:** Circulation rules can be created or altered by going to Administration -> Circulation and fines rules
-12. Click the *Submit* button to create the circulation rule.
+12. Click the *submit* button to create the circulation rule.

 Onboarding tool complete
 ____________________________